BasicJavaElte/Java2017-1-Assignment-1/README.md

   * Copied assignment gives zero score for both (except GitHub),take care of your source code;
   * In case of copy of a GitHub public repository, the date of the commit will be considered, the latest commit will be considered plagiarism;
   * Github delivered assignments will have the code considered until the last commit prior the deadline. (in case of none, the mark is zero);
-  * Do not send anything else then folders and .java files;
+  * Do not send anything else then folders and .java files (or GitHub files if this is the case);
   * You can pre-send the code until 2 days prior deadline to ask for feedbacks;
   * Instructions for sending will be available on the Canvas assignment;
   * Assignments containing IDE imports or IDE projects will not be considered.